kongjun18/nvim-config/README.md

 :call tools#rm_gtags(asyncrun#get_root('%'))
 ```

-**note**: LSP-based tag system consumes more memory and CPU than static tag system.
+**Note**: LSP-based tag system consumes more memory and CPU than static tag system.
 If you use languages which don't support overloaded function, static tag system is better.

 ![tag](./images/tag.gif)

+### Switch between source and header

+[projectionist.vim](https://github.com/tpope/vim-projectionist) finishes this task perfectly except that vim will generate error when we switch buffer without save.
+I create  `:W` to save the current buffer and switch to corresponding file.

 ### Scroll adjacent window and quickfix without change focus